Blog

 The Tampermonkey ecosystem has no review process equivalent to the Chrome Web Store.
 A script that promises to auto-bid can quietly read every page you visit, exfiltrate your session cookies, or inject ads.

 Because the script runs with full DOM access on every page you load, the blast radius is huge.
+And you probably won't notice until it's too late.
+Worth repeating.

 Problem 3: Platform Exposure